 The Workplace Discrimination, Harassment, and Violence Response Policy (under Downloads, below), has been extensively revised as of July 2022.
-This policy applies to all communities of faith and congregations, and to the General Council and regional council offices as well as other church organizations that adopt this policy.
+This policy applies to all communities of faith and congregations, and to the General Council and regional council offices, as well as other church organizations that adopt this policy.
 Communities of faith may elect to use this policy or develop their own customized one provided their policy complies with their provincial or territorial legislation related to discrimination, harassment, and violence.
 For more information on this policy, contact your regional council office.

 Police Records Checks Policy

 Under the Police Records Checks policy (under Downloads, below), as of July 1, 2017, police records checks, levels one and two, are required on entry (or re-entry) into the United Church of members of the order of ministry, designated lay ministers or DLM applicants, candidates, and those seeking admission, readmission, or ministry partnership status.
 Thereafter, an online form is required to be completed by June 29 each year (under Downloads, below) that certifies that the person has not been charged with a criminal offence in the preceding year.
 The first filing is due by June 30, 2018.
 Ministry personnel are still required to comply with The Manual (J.10.2) provision that they notify their court of accountability if they are charged with a criminal offence.

 For more information on this policy and its implementation, please contact your Office of Vocation minister.